 docker build -t flaskdockerdemo.azurecr.io/flask-rates-api:latest .

-You can run the Docker image locally using this command.
+You can run the Docker image locally using the following command.

 docker run -p 8000:5000 flaskdockerdemo.azurecr.io/flask-rates-api